 St Mary’s Cathedral, Woolloomooloo and Kings Cross

-This led them to St Mary’s Cathedral which is very impressive, even when riding past.
+Through the city and past St Mary’s Cathedral which is very impressive, even when riding past.
 It’s a Gothic Revival architectural building which opened in 1928.
 It took from 1866 to 1928 to build and has a height of 75m.
 Next, they rode through the inner eastern suburb of Woolloomoolloo and past the famous Harry Cafe De Wheels.
 Harry’s Café de Wheels has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 Then it was up the hill and through Kings Cross.

 Eastern suburbs